Skip to content

 Explore and modify the package's configuration files to suit your needs:

-• config/ladmin.php: General settings for the admin panel.
+• config/ladmin/main.php: General settings for the admin panel.